GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/federated-learning/examples/cross-device/README.md

   events
 - Task-builder: this job builds tasks to be sent to clients

-Two of the FCP compoments have to be run in a confidential space virtual machine that ensures the memory is encrypted during use.
+Two of the FCP components have to be run in a confidential space virtual machine that ensures the memory is encrypted during use.
 These components are:

 - Aggregator: this job reads device gradients and calculates aggregated result